Follow Us! ThumbsUp

 Downsides to digital onboarding include having to create an audit trail, ensuring your tech infrastructure is robust enough, and reconsidering your risk strategy – the latter of which we’ll cover below.

-How to Reduce Risk for Banking Digital Onboarding
+How to Reduce Risk in Digital Onboarding

 #1: Flag Users With No Socials